amandadomingos/amandadomingos.github.io/_pages/about.md

 Hiya!
 I am a PhD Student in Political Science at the [Federal University of Pernambuco](https://www.ufpe.br/politica) (Recife, Brazil).
 Also, I am a director at [Métodos em Pauta](http://www.metodosempauta.com), a [BITSS Catalyst](https://www.bitss.org/), and a member of the [TIER Project](https://www.projecttier.org/) hub in Brazil.

 My research interests are public policy, distributive politics, and open & reproducible research in social sciences.
-My PhD dissertation project focuses on analysing intergovernmental relations in Brazilian federalism and its effects on public policy provision at the local level.
+My PhD dissertation project focuses on the subnational unevenness of public policy provision.

 Feel free to reach me out!